j-mark-hou/j-mark-hou.github.io/_posts/2018-10-25-graphlimits.markdown

 ### II.
 Graph limits and parameter testing
 #### II.0.
 Graph limits
-There's some quite elegant theory on limits of dense graphs (see Lovasz Szegedy 2004):
+There's some quite elegant theory on limits of graph sequences (see Lovasz Szegedy 2004):
 - a graph's adjacency matrix is just a symmetric function from $$[0,1]\times[0,1]\mapsto \{0,1\}$$
 	- discretize the interval $$[0,1]$$ into $$\lvert V\rvert$$ intervals corresponding to the vertices of the graph
 	- set the function's value to 1 on a rectangle IFF there's an edge between the two vertices corresponding to the two intervals defining the rectangle